-D3 Indicate terms for which transfers may enroll:
+D3 Indicate terms for which transfers mav enroll 23 maloute terms IOI WINDI liunoioio may CINON

 D3 Fall Х

-- D3 Winter - D3SpringxD3Summerx
+D3 Winter

+D3 Spring Х

+D3 Summer Х

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? x D4 If yes, what is the minimum number of credits and the unit of measure?
-24 hrs
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+24 hours